vvaezian/Popularity-Ranking-of-Programming-Languages/README.md

 ### Remarks
 - The dashboard gets updated with new data at the beginnig of each month.
-- The ViewCount measure is lagging one month behind compared to the other two measures.
-This is because of the way ViewCount is calculated.
-More recent data for ViewCount is high-variance.
+- The Normalized ViewCount measure is lagging one month behind compared to the other two measures.
+This is because more recent data for normalized ViewCount has high variance.
 One month lag reduces the variance.
-This lag causes the Popularity Index be lagging one month behind as well, because it relies on all the three measures.
+This lag causes the Popularity Index to lag one month behind as well, because it relies on all the three measures.

 ### Contribution
 If you have a suggestion or you want to report a bug, please create an [issue](https://github.com/vvaezian/Popularity-of-Programming-Languages/issues).